 The Committee acts in an advisory capacity to help congregations and presbyteries develop ministry plans for church renewal and church planting.
 From time to time, the Committee runs conferences and seminars to up-skill the church in various facets of ministry.

 All chaplains, including hospital chaplains, work under the direction of the Committee.

 The Committee also publicises the work of Presbyterian Inland Mission › within Queensland.

-The Committee oversees the Church’s Ministry Training Network (MTN) in which trainees are given an opportunity to experience life in full-time ministry under an experienced supervisor (generally a minister) over a two year period.
+The Committee oversees the Church’s Ministry Training Network (MTN), Trainees in the network are given an opportunity to experience two years in full-time ministry under an experienced supervisor (generally an ordained minister).

-This is formative in the trainees and the church’s mind as to the trainees suitability for a life in full-time ministry.
-This experience often leads to the trainee’s entering into formal theological education at the Queensland Theological College.
+This is formative in the trainee’s development and also determining the trainee's suitability for a life in full-time ministry.
+This experience often leads to the trainees entering into formal theological education at the Queensland Theological College › (QTC)